jprante/elasticsearch-jdbc/README.md

             select supplierName;
         end

-Now it is possible to call the procedure from the JDBC plugin and index the result in Elasticsearch.
+Now it is possible to call the procedure from the JDBC importer and index the result in Elasticsearch.

     {
         "jdbc" : {